Chicago Schools with Writing Programs

 The MFA program is housed in the Gwendolyn Brooks Center for Black Literature and Creative Writing, a facility that focuses on researching and publishing information about successful Black writers.
 Program courses include advanced topics in fiction, poetry, scriptwriting and creative nonfiction.
 Students will also complete special topics courses, instructional workshops and seminars taught by a variety of established writers.

 There are about six other Chicago-area colleges and universities that offer undergraduate or graduate writing programs.
 National Louis University and School of the Arts Institute of Chicago are private schools located downtown.
-Roosevelt University has a creative writing master's program, and Illinois Institute of Technology has a professional writing doctoral program.
-Two other schools, Concordia University - Chicago and Northwestern University, are situated a bit outside of the downtown region.
+Roosevelt University has a creative writing master's program.
+Northwestern University is situated a bit outside of the downtown region.